South Carolina School Board Loses Second Member to COVID—but Won’t Make Kids Wear Masks

 South Carolina Gov. Henry McMaster has been unbending amid pressure from some educators, lawmakers, doctors, and parents urging him to issue mask mandates at local public schools.

-South Carolina lawmakers passed a provision in June that bans school districts from using funds if they require that students or staff to wear masks.
+South Carolina lawmakers passed a budget provision in June that bans districts from mandating masks without risking funding.

 “The law is the law, we must be careful, we must be smart, but parents know what’s best for the children,” McMaster said, according to WCSC.